A Global Curatorial Project

 - Institut Fondamental d'Afrique Noire, Senegal

-- The Legacies of British Slave Ownership Project, United Kingdom
+- Legacies of British Slave-ownership Project, United Kingdom

 In Slavery’s Wake

-The GCP’s primary focus for the next five years is to create an international exhibition in partnership with communities and a global network of museums, non-profits, and university partners focused on the history and legacies or afterlives of slavery from 2022-2026.
-Tentatively entitled, In Slavery’s Wake—Slavery, Freedom, and the Making of Our World, the exhibition will travel to Africa, Europe and the Americas, shifting the way we think about, talk about, and represent the history of slavery, race, and globalization and its continuing relevance to our world today.
+The GCP’s primary focus for the next five years is to create an international exhibition in partnership with communities and a global network of museums, non-profits, and university partners focused on the history and afterlives of slavery from 2023-2027.
+Tentatively entitled In Slavery’s Wake—Slavery, Freedom, and the Making of Our World, the exhibition will travel to Africa, Europe and the Americas, shifting the way we think about, talk about, and represent the history of slavery, race, and globalization and the continuing relevance of these histories to our world today.

 Need and Relevance